-Doctor Silas Weir Mitchell And The Ghostly Servant Girl- And Other Tales
+Doctor Silas Weir Mitchell and the Ghostly Servant Girl and Other True Tales

 Ghostly Goings On!

 There are many people who don't believe in ghosts, but there are many ghostly encounters that argue to the contrary.
 The spooky tales below are as real as they can possibly be without photographs and real proof.

 But the stories have endured down through the ages and we can see that at least some of the characters involved are not really the kind who would deliberately make up the story.Take the first one.
 A strange tale of a Mr. Silas Weir Mitchell, who was a celebrated Philadelphia Neurologist.

 Doctor S.W.
 Mitchell was an eminent 19th Century nerve specialist, who lived in Philadelphia.

 One night after a hard days work at his surgery, he fell asleep in his chair.
 He was soon awakened by the ringing of his front door bell, and, have asleep he managed to make his way to the door.